sweattep/ancient_quotes/README.md

 >And whoever is an ally to them among you – then indeed, he is of them.

 >Those whose deeds have become worthless in this world and in the Hereafter, and it is they who are the losers.

+>And wretched is that for which they sold themselves, if they only knew.

+>And give the women their gifts graciously.
+But if they give up willingly to you anything of it, then take it in satisfaction and ease.